cerebral/overmind/packages/overmind-website/guides/intermediate/02_routing.md

 We will start with a simple naive approach and then we are going to tweak our approach a little bit for the optimal solution.

+And yeah... we are going fully functional on this one!

 ## Set up the app

 Before we go into the router we want to set up the application.
 We have some state helping us express the UI explained above.
 In addition we have three actions.